-“Though John Friedmann does not need an introduction to this audience, I will nevertheless use this opportunity to remind us of his legendary presence and influence in urban planning and more broadly in the spatially oriented social sciences,” said Ananya Roy, director of the Institute on Inequality and Democracy at UCLA Luskin, as she prepared to introduce the 90-year-old Friedmann as the institute’s first distinguished lecturer.
+“Though John Friedmann does not need an introduction to this audience, I will nevertheless use this opportunity to remind us of his legendary presence and influence in urban planning and more broadly in the spatially oriented social sciences,” said Ananya Roy, director of the UCLA Luskin Institute on Inequality and Democracy, as she prepared to introduce the 90-year-old Friedmann as the institute’s first distinguished lecturer.
 “To have him here is very special.”

 Roy went on to list some of Friedmann’s accomplishments and honors:

 - In the 1960s, he was one of the founders of the UCLA Urban Planning program, now a department within the Luskin School.
 “For several decades, the program was synonymous with John Friedmann,” Roy said.

 - A professor emeritus at the University of British Columbia, Friedmann’s books, including “Planning in the Public Domain: From Knowledge to Action,” are classics, Roy said.
 “For those of us who were trained at other urban planning programs, we were raised on the writings of John Friedmann,” she said.
 “His scholarship, for example, the analysis of world city formation, remains foundational to the ways in which we think about cities and metropolitan regions around the world.”